leloykun/leloykun.github.io/content/ponder/blockmat-linear-attn/index.md

 In the next post, we'll talk about faster ways to calculate $A^\*\_{c}$ and $B^\*\_{c}$ for diagonal and diagonal-plus-low-rank $A^\*\_{c}$ using the WY Representations and the UT Transform.
 Stay tuned!

+## Acknowledgements

+Big thanks to Songlin Yang, Julien Siems, and @Smerky, @BeeGass, @safelix, and @jacobbuckman for their feedback and discussions!

 ## How to Cite

 ```bibtex